philgyford/ansible-multi-django/README.md

 * `name`: Required.
 No spaces.
 Will be used as a directory name for where its git repo will be checked out to.
 A single directory name that will be put within `apps_path` (defined in an `env_vars/*.yml` file).
 Also used for a virtualenv name, if required.

-* `django_settings_file`: Optional.
-If this is a Django site, this is the path to the settings file to use within the repo. eg `myapp/settings/production.py`.
-If this and `virtualenv_name` are defined then the Django `syncdb`, `migrate` and `collectstatic` management commands will be run.

 * `git_repo`: Optional.
 The `https://github.com...` path to the git repository.
 It won't work with a `git@github.com...` path.
 Although optional, not much will happen without this.

 * `git_repo_branch`: Optional.
 The name of the branch to check out.
-If omitted, defaults to `master`.
+If omitted, defaults to `'master'`.

+* `python_version`: Optional. e.g. `3.5.1`.
+If set, will be used to create a python virtualenv for this app using pyenv.

 * `pip_requirements_file`: Optional.
 If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
 Otherwise, omit this.
-If set, and `app_directory` and `virtualenv` are also set, the python packages will be installed.
+If set, the python packages will be installed.

-* `python_version`: Optional. e.g. `3.5.1`.
-If set, will be used to create a python virtualenv for this app using pyenv.
+* `django_settings_file`: Optional.
+If this is a Django site, this is the path to the settings file to use within the repo. eg `myapp/settings/production.py`.
+If this is defined then the Django `syncdb`, `migrate` and `collectstatic` management commands will be run.

 ## Vagrant